owntracks/booklet/docs/tech/json.md

 * `auth` Use `username` and `password` for endpoint authentication _(iOS,Android/boolean)_
 * `autostartOnBoot` Autostart the app on device boot _(Android/boolean)_

-* `beaconMode` Backend mode for BLE beacon scanning (Android/Integer/obsolete)
-    - `0` Normal bluetooth scanning for regions with UUID
-    - `1` Legacy beacon scanning instead of Android 6 scanning.
-Has no effect on devices running Android < 6.x
-    - `2` Hard disable any Bluetooth functions even if regions with UUID are defined
 * `cleanSession` MQTT endpoint clean session _(iOS,Android/boolean)_
 * `clientId` client id to use for MQTT connect.
 Defaults to "*user* *deviceId*" _(iOS,Android/string)_
 * `clientpkcs` Name of the client pkcs12 file _(iOS/string)_